History of the socialist movement in the United States: Ties to labor

 Strikes also took place that same month (May 1886) in other cities, including in Milwaukee, where seven people died when Wisconsin Governor Jeremiah M. Rusk ordered state militia troops to fire upon thousands of striking workers who had marched to the Milwaukee Iron Works Rolling Mill in Bay View on Milwaukee's south side.

 In early 1894, a dispute broke out between George Pullman and his employees.
 Debs, then leader of the American Railway Union, organized a strike.
 United States Attorney General Olney and President Grover Cleveland took the matter to court and were granted several injunctions preventing railroad workers from "interfering with interstate commerce and the mails."
 The judiciary of the time denied the legitimacy of strikers.
 Said one judge, "[neither] the weapon of the insurrectionist, nor the inflamed tongue of him who incites fire and sword is the instrument to bring about reforms."
 This was the first sign of a clash between the government and socialist ideals.

 In 1914, one of the most bitter labor conflicts in American history took place at a mining colony in Colorado called Ludlow.
 After workers went on strike in September 1913 with grievances ranging from requests for an eight-hour day to allegations of subjugation, Colorado governor Elias Ammons called in the National Guard in October 1913.
 That winter, Guardsmen made 172 arrests.

 The strikers began to fight back, killing four mine guards and firing into a separate camp where strikebreakers lived.
 When the body of a strikebreaker was found nearby, the National Guard's General Chase ordered the tent colony destroyed in retaliation.

 "On Monday morning, April 20, two dynamite bombs were exploded, in the hills above Ludlow ... a signal for operations to begin.
 At 9 am a machine gun began firing into the tents [where strikers were living], and then others joined," one eyewitness reported as "[t]he soldiers and mine guards tried to kill everybody; anything they saw move."
 That night, the National Guard rode down from the hills surrounding Ludlow and set fire to the tents.
 Twenty-six people, including two women and eleven children, were killed.

 Union members now feared to strike.
 The military, which saw strikers as dangerous insurgents, intimidated and threatened them.
-These attitudes compounded with a public backlash against anarchists and radicals.
+These attitudes were compounded by a public backlash against anarchists and radicals.
 As public opinion of strikes and of unions soured, the socialists often appeared guilty by association.
 They were lumped together with strikers and anarchists under a blanket of public distrust.